firstruner/Framework_PHP_PartialsClass/README.md

     // Load all php POO files in "System" Folder Loader::Load(__DIR__ . '/System');

+Load function of Loader class can take in 1st argument a single string or an array of string,\

+The 4th argument is also take a single string or an array of string to ignore some path in the path scanned.
+Ignored paths must be a physic path like : c:\httpserver\htdocs\myproject\classes\ingoredClasses

 ## Notes
 👉 Loading note : it's recommended to load elements in this ordre :